 Sometimes, the garden rut means having no garden at all.
 If you’re new to gardening, finding a comfortable place to begin can be overwhelming.
 Should you grow flowers or vegetables or houseplants?
 Or everything all at once?

 Avoid feeling overwhelmed when you begin with containers.
-You can grow succulents, herbs, vegetables or flowers.
-You can start with seeds or seedlings.
+Grow succulents, herbs, vegetables or flowers.
+Be flexible and start with seeds or seedlings.
 Everything you need to begin gardening in containers, from soil to seedling to fertilizer, is available in the Garden Center and online.
-In both places, look for Drop-n-Bloom containers that are ready to be enjoyed in your home.
+In stores, look for Drop-n-Bloom containers ready to be enjoyed in your home.

 5. Plant for pollinators

-Butterflies and bees and hummingbirds will make your garden come alive in late summer.
-Plan now to add their favorite flowers to your landscape and come August, you will experience your garden in a brand new way.
-Spread wildflower mixes and tried and true favorites like zinnias when the soil is workable in spring.
-Bonus: you’ll have a lovely cut flower garden in addition to a butterfly habitat.
+Butterflies, bees and hummingbirds make your garden come alive in late summer.
+Plan now to add their favorite flowers to your landscape and, come August, you will experience your garden in a brand new way.
+Spread wildflower mixes and tried-and-true favorites like zinnias when the soil is workable in spring.
+As an added bonus: you’ll have a lovely cut flower garden in addition to a butterfly habitat.